Harm from gambling

-In 2014/15, the total expenditure on pokies in Moonee Valley was over $74 million.
+- In 2015/16, player losses on pokies in Moonee Valley were over $75.4 million

 A wide range of alternative recreational facilities and services are available to individuals and groups in Moonee Valley.
 Community centres, neighbourhood houses and libraries offer a range of social and recreational programs.
-The North Eastern Primary Care Partnership recently launched a Social Outings Guide, which lists a range of non-gambling entertainment options for groups.
+The North Eastern Primary Care Partnership developed a Social Outings Guide, which lists a range of non-gambling entertainment options for groups.

 If you or someone you know suffers from gambling addiction, free call Gambler's Help on 1800 858 858.